 We emphasize, however, that even if Pinker's view of innovation is correct, this does not mean (1) that selective forces cannot operate (since they require only variation, not random variation), and (2) that cultural evolution cannot be understood and modeled as a population process.
-What is important is that one has to construct specifical models of cultural evolution, based on what is known of the underlying individual-level decision processes.
+What is important is that one has to construct specific models of cultural evolution, based on what is known of the underlying individual-level decision processes.

-Charting a Course: Foundations for unified science of cultural phenomena
+Charting a Course: Foundations for a Unified Science of Cultural Phenomena

 In this final section we briefly sketch some of the essential components for a successful research program in cultural evolution and human behavior.
-We do not strive here to take a full accouting of all the important and necessary domains of inquiry (see Mesoudi, et al. 2006b; Richerson and Boyd 2005), but only to highlight certain areas.
+We do not strive here to take a full accounting of all the important and necessary domains of inquiry (see Mesoudi et al. 2006b; Richerson and Boyd 2005), but only to highlight certain areas.